 Condominium mediation differs from most other types of conflict resolution in that the parties involved must continue to co-exist in close physical proximity to one another.
 Quick resolution of disputed issues offers the greatest possibility of maintaining a harmonious living environment.
 The issues most often causing disputes in condominiums or ownership communities fall into two main categories: disputes among owners and disputes between owners and the condominium board of directors or management.

-Disputes between owners can arise from matters as trivial as balcony decor to as serious as flooding in an individual unit caused by water problems in another unit.
+Disputes between owners can arise from matters as trivial as balcony decor to as serious as flooding in an individual unit cased by water problems in another unit.
 Neighbor complaints can stem from noise issues or pet problems.